Board of Governors

 Please see the Governor links below for a full list of the Board of Governors and their profile.
 If you require assistance from any of the Governors then, in the first instance, you should contact them through the school office.

-The Co-Chairs of the Board of Governors are Mr Daniel Wiggin and Mrs Hayley Van Den Bergh.
+The Chair of the Board of Governors is Mrs Hayley Van Den Bergh.

 The Vice Chair of the Board of Governor